 Recent research statistics has shown that the prevalence of girls dropping out of schools in Kenya is expanding rapidly to the distraction of the society.
-Kenyans cannot afford to complacent about it, thus there arise an immediate need to conduct an investigation on the factors responsible for school dropouts especially the girls hence to establishing the factors responsible for girls dropping out of school.
+This has meant that there is an immediate need to conduct an investigation on the factors responsible for school dropouts especially among girls.
 The study adopted a descriptive research design.
-This enhanced the researcher to obtain a better understanding of the factors responsible for school drop out among girls in Wajir District.
-The method chosen allowed a collection of comprehensive and intensive data and provided an in-depth understanding of the topic under study.
+This helped the researcher to obtain a better understanding of the factors responsible for school drop out among girls in Kilifi North district.
+Data gathered was analyzed and edited to create consistency and completeness.

-Information collected was analyzed and edited to create consistency and completeness.
-After collecting the questionnaires they were edited for completeness and consistency across the respondents and to locate omissions.
 Information obtained from the research study was presented and analyzed using bar charts, narratives, and statistical figures.

-This report provides suggestions for more effective approach to the issue of school dropouts among girls and measures based on the lessons learned from practical experience of others.
-It is designed for policy makers, planners and stakeholders in the education sector.
+This study provided suggestions for more effective approach to the issue of school dropouts among girls and measures based on the lessons learned from practical experience.

-CHAPTER ONE INTRODUCTION
+CHAPTER ONE

+INTRODUCTION